 As the Americans sat waiting, a local vendor made his way among them.
 The man offered to sell Phil a sugar cake for five pesos.
 As Phil was about to pay for it, two officers rushed up and offered the man twenty pesos for the cake.
 The vendor gave it to them.
 Phil asked the man if he had another sugar cake.
 The man did and said it would cost twenty pesos.
 Phil had learned his first lesson about supply and demand.

 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have anything Japanese on them, they were taken to the guardhouse.
-Over the next several days, gunshots were heard to the southeast of the camp.
-These POWs had been executed for looting.
+Over the next several days, gunshots were heard to the southeast of the camp as these POWs were executed for looting.

 When Phil arrived at the camp, his first impression was that it was a large, bleak, fenced-in area.
 Phil and the others had to listen to the commanding officer lecture them from the bed of a truck.
 They then were told which nipa huts would be their homes.